patrikpihlstrom/plex-mover/README.md

 # Features

-Scans your transmission directory for content & automagically moves them to their respective plex directories.
+Scans your transmission directory for content & automagically moves said content its correct plex directory.
+It takes the title, season and episode into account when moving content.

 # Usage